Nuand/bladeRF/host/libraries/libbladeRF_bindings/python/README.md

 - To install system-wide: `sudo python3 setup.py install`
 - To install for your user: `python3 setup.py install`

+Set `BLADERF_LIBRARY` to the full path of the libbladeRF shared library when it is installed outside the native loader's search path.
+Import failures report the attempted library name or path and retain the native loader error.

 # Usage: Python module #

 A Python module is provided.
 To use, `import bladerf` and then instantiate the